harrij15/Open-Source-Labs/Lab2/lab2.md

 | [HWserver](https://github.com/RCOS-Grading-Server/HWserver/blob/master/LICENSE.md) | Yes      |    BSD |
 | [SplitScreen](https://github.com/tassiahmed/SplitScreen/blob/master/LICENSE) | Yes | Apache 2.0
 | [MeNext](https://github.com/makinj/MeNext) | Yes | MIT

+##Choosing a project

+The audience and license of the project we choose will depend on whether we decide to create an entirely new project or if we decide to add to an existing open source project.
+If we add a new one, our audience will most likely those who use the same things as we do, so it may be anyone who uses a laptop or it can be centered on college students.
+If we add to an existing project, our audience will probably be the same as that of the original version.
+In terms of licensing, we would probably pick the MIT license so other coders will have the opportunity to add to our project that won't be close to its full potential by the end of the semester.
+Adding onto another project may yield the need to use a GPL license.